President Harry Truman's Economic Policies

 When he took office in 1945, Truman received a $75,000 salary.
-It would be worth $1.1 million today, according to the Bureau of Labor Statistics.
+It would be worth almost $1.1 million today, according to the Bureau of Labor Statistics.
 In 1949, Congress gave him a raise to $100,000.

 Truman's Early Years

 Harry Truman grew up in Independence, Missouri, where he prospered for 12 years as a farmer.
 He served in World War I. After his return, he married and opened a men's hat store.
-He never did very well.
+He never did very well in business.
 In fact, after he left the presidency, he struggled financially.
 Congress passed the Former Presidents Act of 1958 to provide for him.
 Since then, every president receives a pension and expenses for life.

 In 1934, Truman became a senator.
 During World War II, he led an investigative committee run by the Senate to reduce waste and corruption.
 He saved $15 billion.

 Truman could have been only the second president in history to run for a third term.
 After FDR served for more than three, Congress passed the 22nd Amendment of 1951 to limit presidents to two terms.
 That law didn't apply to Truman because his first term was a continuation of Roosevelt's fourth.
 Truman decided not to run for a third term, however, perhaps because he realized the Korean War and some corruption scandals made him very unpopular.